Request a Review

 The Real Issue: No AI Tool Produces Business-Ready Japanese Alone

 The most important finding from this comparison is not which tool is best.
-It is that even the best AI translation tool — DeepL or ChatGPT with a carefully engineered prompt — still produces Japanese that requires professional QA review before it is ready to be seen by Japanese enterprise buyers.
+It is that even DeepL or ChatGPT with a carefully engineered prompt still produces Japanese that requires professional QA review before it is ready for Japanese enterprise buyers.

 The "Business Readiness without QA" scores tell the full story.
-Even DeepL (5.8/10) and ChatGPT (6.2/10) produce output that would noticeably underperform against native-quality Japanese on pricing pages, checkout flows, and compliance disclaimers.
-The gap between AI output and business-ready Japanese is smaller than it was five years ago — but it is still large enough to cost real deals in the Japanese market.
+Even DeepL (5.8/10) and ChatGPT (6.2/10) produce output that visibly underperforms native-quality Japanese on pricing pages, checkout flows, and compliance disclaimers.
+The gap is smaller than five years ago.
+But it is still large enough to cost real deals in the Japanese market.

 This is why the correct workflow for Japanese localization in 2026 is not "pick the best AI tool and publish" — it is "pick the best AI tool for the content type, then apply professional Japanese QA before going live."